Fall 2018 not offered

 BIOL 520, E&ES 270, E&ES 570, ENVS 320|

 This course offers an applied approach to statistics used in the biological, environmental, and earth sciences.
 Statistics will be taught from a geometric perspective so that students can more easily understand the derivations of formulae.
-We will learn about deduction and hypothesis testing.
-We will also learn about the assumptions that methods make and how violations affect applied outcomes.
-There will be an emphasis on analysis of data, and there will be many problem sets to solve to help students become fluent with the methods.
-The course will focus upon data and methods for continuous variables.
+We will learn about deduction and hypothesis testing as well as the assumptions that methods make and how violations affect applied outcomes.
+Emphasis will be on analysis of data, and there will be many problem sets to solve to help students become fluent with the methods.
+The course will focus on data and methods for continuous variables.
 In addition to basic statistics, we will cover regression, ANOVA, and contingency tables.

 ||Gen Ed Area Dept:

 This text will be on reserve for reference.
 Sokal, R. R. and F. J. Rohlf.
 2012.
 Biometry.
 Fourth Edition.
 Freeman and Co.
 ISBN-13: 978-0-7167-8604-7

 3 exams plus a final.
 Weekly homework assignments.

 Access to a computer with Excel and a personal calculator.